isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`zstring` do not represent ownership.
+`zstring` does not represent ownership.

 **See also**: [Support library](#S-gsl)